 Plaintiffs in these consolidated cases invoked the district court's jurisdiction under 28 U.S.C. § 1331.
-On November 5, 2021, the district court issued an order granting in part and denying in part the plaintiffs' motions for summary judgment.
-Defendants filed timely notices of appeal on December 28, 2021.
+On November 5, 2021, the district court issued an order granting in part and denying in part the parties' cross-motions for summary judgment.
+Plaintiffs filed timely notices of appeal on November 19, 2021, and defendants filed timely notices of appeal on December 28, 2021.
 See Fed.
 R. App.
 P. 4(a)(1)(B).
 This Court has appellate jurisdiction under 28 U.S.C. § 1291.

-STATEMENT OF THE ISSUE
+STATEMENT OF THE ISSUES

 Under Section 340B of the Public Health Service Act, as amended by the Affordable Care Act, drug manufacturers that participate in Medicaid and Medicare Part B shall "offer each covered entity covered outpatient drugs for purchase at or below the applicable ceiling price."
 42 U.S.C. § 256b(a)(1).
+The questions presented are:

-The question presented is whether the statute allows drug manufacturers to refuse to offer this discounted price if a covered entity uses one or more contract pharmacies to dispense the drugs that the covered entity purchases.
+1. Whether the district court correctly held that the statute does not allow drug manufacturers to refuse to offer this price discount to a covered entity that uses one or more contract pharmacies to dispense the drugs that the covered entity purchases.